SUSTAINABILITY

 So far, we’ve invested over $100,000+ USD in staffing, logistics and ongoing operations.

-In our first year to May 2023 we had already kept just over;
+In our first year to January 2026 we had already kept over 79,000kg of waste from landfill.

 The plastic and glass being recycled are being turned into building materials by a very impressive Timor based engineering company, who have a “recipe” to recycle materials including soft plastics, bottles containing both PET & HDPE, plus plastic lined tetra paks, and glass ground back into essentially sand, into practical and usable products like building material sheets.